 Preliminary design is the first 10% of the design and development process.
 Access to preliminary design is critical to the successful outcome of development projects envisioned by nonprofit organizations.
 Unfortunately, nonprofits rarely have the resources to pay for preliminary design.

 The Collaborative’s Design Grants provide preliminary design services to help nonprofits succeed in the challenging arena of community and economic development.
 The Collaborative’s Design Grants provide preliminary design services to help nonprofits succeed in the challenging arena of community and economic development.
 Every design grant offers a unique scope of services and team of volunteer design professionals to meet the needs of the nonprofit grant recipient and its community.

 Design Grants match nonprofit organizations with skilled volunteers such as architects, landscape architects, preservationists, interior designers, urban planners, engineers, cost estimators, and other experts.
 Our volunteers work alongside the nonprofit to engage the community and other stakeholders through the design process, identify program and space needs, evaluate options, estimate project costs, and illustrate the vision with renderings and plans.
 TDesign Grants prepare nonprofits for the next stage of community development: gaining support, raising funds, and building projects.

-Design Grants can be implemented as a project or a charrette.
+Design Grants may be implemented as a project or a charrette.
 Projects provide a community-engaged design process that results in a blueprint for a community development project.
-Charrettes convene designers and stakeholders to generate new approaches to community challenges and opportunities.
-Community-based nonprofit organizations in greater Philadelphia are encouraged to apply.
-Learn more about Design Grants.
+Charrettes convene designers and stakeholders to brainstorm and generate new solutions to community challenges and opportunities.

 Nonprofit partnership and community engagement are hallmarks of our design process.